gregcaporaso/fq-manifestor/README.md

 * `--f-read-pattern PATTERN` - Pattern to identify forward reads (default: _R1_)
 * `--r-read-pattern PATTERN` - Pattern to identify reverse reads (default: _R2_)
 * `--filter-pattern PATTERN` - Only include files containing this pattern
+* `--exclude-patterns LIST` - List of patterns to exclude from sample IDs (default: Undetermined)
 * `--quiet` - Suppress verbose output

 For example, if your files use a different naming pattern: